tonesto7/fordpass-scriptable/README.md

 ## Todo

+- Automatically fetch your vehicle image from ford (I just need to work out the kinks in the API) this will remove the need to define the vehicle type
 - Add customizable refresh intervals in the settings
 - Add more granular view of available vehicle controls based on capabilities (I only filter out zone-lighting at the moment)
 - Get SecuriAlert control working.